Overview

 Links to the following course materials will be made available in the course:

-All additional materials, including articles on how to write a literature review, write a research proposal, conduct research, and write an academic paper, are available online through the Digital Reading Room (DRR) in Brightspace.
+All additional materials—including articles on how to write a literature review, write a research proposal, conduct research, and write an academic paper—will be accessed online.